 - The poor management of rangelands, the destruction of plant cover, weakening of productive capacities of rangelands, and the allocation of about 10 million du of rangelands known as claimed tribal lands to private owners, without proper plans for their development and management as a natural resource.
-This facilitated its entrance into the real --agatatelbussihpas paces is use for non
+This facilitated its entrance into the real-estate business and its use for non -agricultural purposes.